Posts Tagged ‘airguns’

 In all these examples, those vehicles that were designed for easy maintenance were designed by people who maintained vehicles, while the ones that were not designed that way were designed by stylists whose only concern was what something looked like.

 The point of all of this is to put yourself in the customer’s position.
 Use the product the way he has to use it.
 Maintain the product the way you ask him to maintain it.
 I believe that if all corporate decisions were required to pass a test like this, fewer poorly designed products would get to the market.

 Today’s report is the start of a guest blog from airgunner and blog reader Fred_BR from Brazil.
 He’s going to tell us about a breakbarrel spring-piston air rifle he recently acquired.
 It’s a civilian copy of a scarce military trainer.

 If you’d like to write a guest post for this blog, please email me.

-Over to you, Tyler.
+Over to you, Fred.

 This report covers:

 • FAL in the Brazilian army

 Rossi Sport 82

 Today, I’ll show you an old rifle that I believe most of you have never seen: the Brazilian-made Rossi Model Sport 82.
 It is a civilian version of a military training rifle used by the Brazilian army to train recruits before letting them handle the firearm – the FN-FAL 7.62 NATO battle rifle.